Updated: May 11

 10 random facts about the humble cup of tea:

 About 40% of the UK's fluid intake today will be tea

-If you drink tea without milk, then it contains zero calories.
+If you drink tea without milk, then it contains 0 calories.

-If you add a splash of semi-skimmed to your tea then it only 13 calories
+If you add a splash of semi-skimmed to your tea then it will only contain 13 calories

 Tea is a source of the essential minerals manganese and potassium, needed for bone growth and body development and maintaining body fluid levels.

 Black, green, white and oolong teas are from the same plant: Camelia sinensis.
 The only difference is that they are just processed differently after they are picked

 On average you use more than 10 leaves to brew up 1 cup of tea